JBGruber/askgpt/README.md

 just “help!”) will make `askgpt` look up your last command and error message and return some help for you.
-The other important key phrase is **“Can you elaborate on that?”** (or just “What?”), which will elaborate on the last answer you have gotten.
-You can ask basically any question you want though:
+The other important key phrase is **“Can you elaborate on that?”** (or just “What?”), which will elaborate on the previous answer.
+You can ask basically any question you want
+though:

 <figure>
 <video